Chelsea blow Arsenal away to claim Europa League glory | DW | 29.05.2019

 Three goals in 15 blistering second-half minutes obliterated Arsenal as Chelsea were crowned Europa League champions in Baku.
-The 4-1 victory is coach Maurizio Sarri’s first silverware with the London club.
+The 4-1 victory is coach Maurizio Sarri’s first trophy with the London club.

 Chelsea 4-1 Arsenal